 Scotland has a long tradition of using thatch, and it has one of the most diverse ranges of thatching materials and techniques found in Europe.
 However, the number of traditional thatched buildings is decreasing.
 A 2018 report into Scotland’s thatched buildings listed 236 buildings in Scotland which were thatched or are recorded as having had been thatched.
 A number of these were deteriorated at that time, and the number has continued to decrease.

 There is a modest revival happening in some parts of Scotland that is being supported by Historic Environment Scotland.
 Thatching in the Western Isles, and particularly Uist, is also being driven by tourism and second home owners, as many visitors to the Islands are keen to stay in a traditionally thatched building.
-This contrasts to the Northern Isles, where the tradition is virtually extinct, and extant examples all feature compromised techniques.
-In Shetland there were 50 recorded thatched buildings in the 1980s, and in 2021 there are just three.
+This contrasts to the Northern Isles, where the tradition is virtually extinct, and extant examples all feature compromised techniques, as is the case in Lewis.
+In Shetland there were around 50 recorded thatched buildings in the 1980s, and in 2021 there were just three.
 As the materials used in Highland and Islands thatch are less durable than with English thatch, the loss of thatched roofs has been more rapid.

 Highlands and Islands thatch is a different technique to English thatch and utilised locally available materials including marram grass, heather, broom, bracken and rush.
 It was less durable than English methods, because of the locally-available plants and wet climate.

-When using marram grass, the new thatch is installed over the old thatch, which settles and compresses over time.
-After three to ten years the outside layer of thatch breaks down and is ready for a new coat.
+When using oat straw or marram grass, the new thatch is installed over the old thatch, which settles and compresses over time.
+After three to ten years a new layer of thatch is added as the outside layer of thatch breaks down.
 The thatch is not fixed to the roof and is instead held down with a system of netting and stone weights to withstand the high winds and extreme weather.
 Other materials, such as heather, are fixed directly to the roof.

 The techniques differs across the region.
 Hebridean and Highland construction typically utilise barley, heather or bracken, with hipped gables, and watershed into the wall-core; Northern Isles featured oat straw, with stone/turf gables, and watershed outside the wall-face.